codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to be a banker, but I lost interest.
+I was so proud when I finished the puzzle in six months, when on the side it said three to four years.

 ## Daily Trivia

-What does &quot;LCD&quot; stand for?
+Generally, which component of a computer draws the most power?
- 1. Liquid Crystal Display
+ 1. Video Card
- 2. Language Control Design
+ 2. Power Supply
- 3. Last Common Difference
+ 3. Processor
- 4. Long Continuous Design
+ 4. Hard Drive

 <details>
   <summary>Answer</summary>
-  Liquid Crystal Display
+  Video Card
 </details>